GrassHopper1977/CHERIoT_Experiments/README.md

 7. This works on the Virtual Machine on Ubuntu.
 It doesn't on my Windows desktop though.
 I suspect a CRLF issue but I just can't seem to fix it.

 ## Terminal Access
 After connecting the Sonata, you may notice that 3 COM ports have appeared (have a look in Device Manager to get the name.
-For ne they are COM8, COM9 and COM10.
+For me they are COM8, COM9 and COM10.
 I used PuTTY to connect to them at 921600 buad, using the `Serial` connection type.
 I ticked 'Implicit CR in every LF' under Terminal settings, as this is often needed.
-There doesn't appear to be an output on any of these terminals so I may have the buad rate incorrect.
+The console output appears to be on COM9.

 ## Creating a Blank Repo for Working With
 I've not tried this yet but I've been given this note from Adam: